insect-biome-atlas/happ/README.md

 ## Configuration

-The workflow can be configured using a configuration file in YAML format and supplying it on the command line with `--configfile <path-to-your-configfile>`.
+The workflow can be configured using a configuration file in YAML format.
 A default config file is available at [config/config.yml](config/config.yml).
-It's recommended that you copy this file and make your changes in the copy, then pass it on the command line.
+It's recommended that you copy this file and make your changes in the copy, then pass it on the command line with `--configfile <path-to-your-configfile>`.

 The configurable parameters in the config file are explained below.